-2. Discussion
+6. Discussion

 In this report we have explored two data-limited methods in assessing the status of Indo-Pacific king mackerel: C-MSY and LB-SPR.
 The C-MSY is based on an aggregated biomass dynamic model and requires only the catch series as model input and uses simulations to locate feasible historical biomass that support the catch history.
-Estimates from the C-MSY model suggested that currently the stock of Indo-Pacific king mackerel in the Indian Ocean is not overfished (B2019 > BMSY) and is not subject to overfishing (F2019 < FMSY), although the estimates would be more pessimistic if the stock productivity is assumed to be less resilient.
-The C-MSY estimated a mean MSY of approx. 46 900 t with a relatively wider range.
+Estimates from the C-MSY model suggested that currently the stock of Indo-Pacific king mackerel in the Indian Ocean is not overfished (B2022 > BMSY) and is not subject to overfishing (F2022 < FMSY), although the estimates would be more pessimistic under the C-MSY++ framework.
+The C-MSY estimated a mean MSY of approx. 47 000 t with a relatively wider range.
 Reported catches of Indo-Pacific king mackerel in the Indian Ocean has increased considerably since the late 2000s, with recent catches ranging between 40600 and 51600.
-The catch in 2019 was below the estimated MSY.
+The catch in 2022 was below the estimated MSY.
 Despite the substantial uncertainties described throughout this paper, this suggests that the stock is very close to being fished at MSY levels and that higher catches may not be sustained.
 A precautionary approach to management is recommended.